Coimbatore

 Vijayanagara Rayas and Hanuman worship

-Sri Anjaneya Swamy Temple, Periyanaicken Palayam, Coimbatore, Tamil Nadu The Vijayanagara Empire was founded in the year 1336 by Harihara I and his brother Bukka Raya I on the advice of Sri Sankaracharya of Sringeri, an Advaita philosopher.
-Subsequently, the rulers of this dynasty had supported Jainism as well as dwaitha philosophy.
-Sri Hanuman was considered as a deity who could bestow wisdom, strength and courage.
-At this point of time, worship of Lord Sri Hanuman worship had become a necessity.
-Thus wherever the representatives of Vijayanagar Empire were ruling, there the worship of Sri Hanuman was observed.
-Mysore was also ruled by Rayas, thus in Kongu nadu and Mysore, worship of Sri Hanuman had come in fore.
+The Vijayanagara Empire was founded in the year 1336 by Harihara I and his brother Bukka Raya I on the advice of Sri Sankaracharya of Sringeri, an Advaita philosopher.
+Subsequently, the rulers of this dynasty supported Jainism and dwaitha philosophy.
+Sri Hanuman was considered a deity who could bestow wisdom, strength, and courage.
+At this point, worship of Lord Sri Hanuman worship had become a necessity.
+Thus wherever the representatives of the Vijayanagar Empire were ruling, there the worship of Sri Hanuman was observed.
+Mysore was also ruled by Rayas, thus in Kongu Nadu and Mysore, worship of Sri Hanuman had come to fore.

 Coimbatore and temples for Sri Hanuman

-Coimbatore was under the influence of Vijayanagara empire either through Madurai Rayas or Mysore rulers.
-Thus, Sri Hanuman worship had been in practice in vogue since 15th Century.
-There are many Hanuman Temples in and around the Coimbatore city itself.
-Later these temples got affiliated to some of the Mutt belonging to Madwa cult.
-Today these Sri Anjaneya temples are more popularly known in the name of the mutt.
+Coimbatore was under the influence of the Vijayanagara Empire either through Madurai Rayas or Mysore rulers.
+Thus, Sri Hanuman worship had been in practice in vogue since the 15th Century.
+There are many Hanuman Temples in and around Coimbatore city itself.
+Later these temples got affiliated to some of the Mutts belonging to the Madwa cult.
+Today these Sri Anjaneya temples are more popularly known by the name of the mutt.

 Sri Anjaneya Swamy temple at Periyanaicken Palayam

-Periyanaicken palayam, is twenty kilometers away from Coimbatore on the way to Mettupalayam.
-There are few old temples in Periyanaicken pallyam.
+Periyanaicken Pallayam is twenty kilometers away from Coimbatore on the way to Mettupalayam.
+There are a few old temples in Periyanaicken Pallayam.
 One among them is a temple for Sri Hanuman.
-As one comes from Coimbatore to Periyanaicken pallayam, there is a road on the right which leads to the main police station, sub post office, and sub registrar office.
-The Anjaneya Temple is located on this road on the left hand side.
+As one comes from Coimbatore to Periyanaicken Pallayam, there is a road on the right which leads to the main police station, sub-post office, and sub-registrar office.
+The Anjaneya Temple is located on this road on the left-hand side.

 Legend of the Temple

-Sri Anjaneya Swamy Temple, Periyanaicken Palayam, Coimbatore, Tamil Nadu The temple was in a house like building without any cupola, tower or arch.
-This temple of Sri hanuman was popular among large number of locals, who visit it regularly.
-This temple had been mapped by British around 1850.
+The temple was in a house-like building without any cupola, tower, or arch.
+This temple of Sri Hanuman was popular among the large number of locals, who visit it regularly.
+This temple had been mapped by the British around 1850.
 Therefore it goes without saying that this temple is older by around two hundred years.

-There is no record to show as to how this temple was maintained, but with the help of locals the poojas were held but no special poojas were held.
-When the will of Sri Anjaneya prevails then things starts moving on its own.
+There is no record to show how this temple was maintained, but with the help of locals the poojas were held but no special poojas were held.
+When the will of Sri Anjaneya prevails then things start moving on their own.

-Pontiffs from Sri Rayar Mutt, Sri Pejavar Mutt, Sri Vysaraya Mutt, Sri Palimar Mutt, Sri Kaniyur Mutt, Bandarikare mutt had visited this shrine of Lord Hanuman.
+Pontiffs from Sri Rayar Mutt, Sri Pejavar Mutt, Sri Vysaraya Mutt, Sri Palimar Mutt, Sri Kaniyur Mutt, and Bandarikare Mutt visited this shrine of Lord Hanuman.

 Temple today:

-Sri Anjaneya Swamy, Periyanaicken Palayam, Coimbatore, Tamil Nadu With these blessing of elders, and vigorous participation of devotees of Sri Anjaneya today this premises has a new Anna Dhana Mandapam in the first floor, new bore well, archway at the main road leading to the temple etc.
+With the blessing of elders, and the vigorous participation of devotees of Sri Anjaneya today this premises has a new Anna Dhana Mandap on the first floor, a new bore well, an archway at the main road leading to the temple, etc.

 Sri Anjaneya Special poojas of this temple

-Every Thursday Bajans, every Saturday recitation of Sri Vishnu Sahasranama, every second Sunday, Sri Sathyanarayana Pooja are being performed regularly.
+Every Thursday Bajans, every Saturday recitation of Sri Vishnu Sahasranama, and every second Sunday, Sri Sathyanarayana Pooja are performed regularly.
 Sri Rayar Ratha Utsava is performed at 7 pm on every Thursday.
-Kanakabhisheka is performed on devotee’s request.
+Kanakabhisheka is performed on the devotee’s request.

 During Yughadhi, Sri Rama Navami, Seetha Kalyanam, Sri Hanumath Jayanthi, Sri Madwa Navami, Sri Madwa Jayanthi, Sri Vyasa Rayar Aradhana special poojas are performed as a mark of celebration.